 - Age (children, teenagers, and the elderly are more vulnerable)

-A concussion or Mild Traumatic Brain Injury is rarely dangerous on its own and does not result in death.
+Mild Traumatic Brain Injury is rarely dangerous on its own and does not result in death.
 However, having a concussion can be a risk factor for more serious conditions, such as Second Impact Syndrome or for Chronic Traumatic Encephalopathy.

 What is Second Impact Syndrome?

-Second impact syndrome describes the situation in which an individual gets a second injury before the symptoms from a previous concussion have resolved.
+Second impact syndrome describes the situation in which an individual gets a second injury before the symptoms from a previous injury have resolved.
 In the case of second impact syndrome, the brain swells rapidly and dangerously, resulting in death or severe brain injury.

 Second Impact Syndrome is rare, but it is often fatal.